padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 - Cadell
 - Glyde

-The data was collected from 2014 to 2023 and includes crocodile abundance and biomass per km.
+The simulated crocodile biomass spans 2017-2023.
 Given the issue of cloud cover during wet seasons, you are asked to:

-1, use Sentinel-1 data to estimate floodplain size and inundation duration
+1, use Sentinel-1 data to estimate floodplain size

-2, use floodplain size and inundation duration to model crocodile biomass
+2, investigate the linear relationship between floodplain size and crocodile biomass

 ## Workflow

-The workflow below is for the Daly River only.
-You may have to modify the scripts to produce estimates for the other river systems.
+The workflow below is for August 2017.
+You may have to modify the scripts to produce estimates for the other months.
+For the purposes of the study objective a seaonal calendar was used.
+So, a year starts from August and ends July the following year.

 ### Import and load shapefiles into Code Editor